 Appealing to an independent tribunal

-You have 14 days from the day you receive the decision letter to appeal to an independent tribunal.
-If you have had a redetermination, you can only appeal the decision made at redetermination.
+You have 14 days from the day you receive the redetermination decision letter to appeal to an independent tribunal.
+You cannot appeal to an independent tribunal if you have not first had a redetermination.

 To appeal to an independent tribunal, complete and submit the appeal form to the Registrar of Appeals at the address on the form.
 Don’t send it to Customer and Local Services.